What’s Up, Hungry People!

-- Add three tablespoons of soy sauce to the cheese mixture and still until completely incorporated.
+- Add three tablespoons of heavy cream and soy sauce to the cheese mixture and stir until completely incorporated.

-- In a small bowl, melt the remaining butter.
-Stir the melted butter into the panko bread crumbs along with the quarter cup of Parmesan cheese.
+- In a small bowl, melt the remaining 3 tablespoons of butter.
+Stir the melted butter into the panko bread crumbs along with the ¼ cup of Parmesan cheese.

-- Spoon the crab and cheese mixture into a oven safe bowl or pan (I used two ramekins).
-Top the crab and cheese with panko, then bake at 375 F for 20 minutes or until the panko crust is golden brown.
+- Spoon the crab and cheese mixture into an oven-safe bowl or pan (I used two ramekins).
+Top the crab and cheese with panko, then bake at 375°F for 20 minutes or until the panko crust is golden brown.

-- While the dip is baking, fill a large pot with a few inches or oil, or use a deep fryer, and heat to 325 F. Cut the wonton wrappers in half diagonally to make triangles, then fry in batches until golden brown.
+- While the dip is baking, fill a large pot with a few inches of vegetable oil, or use a deep fryer, and heat to 325°F. Cut the wonton wrappers in half diagonally to make triangles, then fry in batches until golden brown.
 Remove from the oil with a slotted spoon and place on a paper towel to dry.
 Sprinkle with coarse sea salt.

 - Let the dip cool for a few minutes after removing it from the oven.
 Top the dip with sriracha for a spicy flair and garnish with the remaining chopped green onion.
 Serve alongside the wonton chips and enjoy!